NitishKumarGundapu/Automated_attendence_system/README.md

 # Automated_attendence_system

-This is the project that we have done as part of my Btech circulum .
+This is the project that I have done as part of my BTECH circulum .

 It is a GUI based face detection and recognition system where the faces present in the photo are detected and recognized.